jd1618/jd1618.github.io/_pages/about.md

 ### Credit Risk Consultant, TNP, September 2023-Present:

 IFRS 9 Model Development:
-* _PD/ODR forecasting; evaluating and monitoring signature/emergence curves_
-* _Regression analysis of macroeconomic variables and macro scalar calculations_

-Balance Sheet Management:
-* _B/S: assets, liabilities and equity forecasting_
+• _Validating SARIMAX and regression models, reproducing coefficients, p-values and statistical test results_
+• _Developing macroeconomic models and evaluating stability using k-fold, dominance and sensitivity analysis_
+• _Exploring account data to assess/re-calibrate PD models and signature curve methodology to derive risk grades_
+• _Producing modular and documented Python code for data analysis, making use of OOP principles, data structures and unit tests_
-* _Projecting P&L, NPAs, provisions, RWAs and capital ratios_
+• _B/S management, involving the forecast of: assets, liabilities, equity, P&L, NPAs, RWAs, provisions and capital ratios_

-ICAAP Model Development:
-* _Idiosyncratic, market and combined stress scenarios_
+• _ICAAP development, accounting for idiosyncratic, market and combined stress scenarios with reverse stress testing_
-* _Reverse stress testing and model valuation_

-Python Projects:
-* _Data analysis, visualisation and data quality assessments using Excel and Python_
-* _Implement OOP principles, perform unit tests and document/debug code_
+• _Working with credit rating transition matrices and deriving exponential relationships for rates of default_
+• _Writing documentation that details the mathematics and methodology employed during the project life cycle_
+* _Carrying out research for asset and liability product offerings in the banking industry, including gap analysis_

 ### Postdoctoral Researcher, Imperial College London, July-August 2023:

 Contributions:
+* _Published in the special issue 'Physica D: Nonlinear Phenomena in Fluid Dynamics' in the Elsevier journal_
-* _Published in a special issue of the journal of Physics of Fluids_
+* _Published in the special issue 'Coherent Vortices' in the journal of Physics of Fluids_
-* _Submitted a paper to the Special Issue Physica D: Nonlinear Phenomena_

 Reasearch Summary:
-* _Characterised the instability of quasi-geostrophic eastward dipole steady states by a critical Davies mode_
+* _Characterised the instability of quasi-geostrophic eastward dipole steady states by a critical Davies mode using high-resolution numerical simulations_
 * _Verified the linear instability of eastward dipoles by obtaining solutions to the complete eigenproblem_
+* _Investigated the influence of tilting on the dipole instability, including scenarios of steady state adjustment_
 * _Formulated the nonlinear destruction mechanism and associated energetics of eastward dipoles_
+* _Briefly explored the dynamics of dipole-rider vortices and how they compared with the unstable dipole counterpart_

 ### Actuary Intern, First Actuarial, June-July 2022: